-While we were in Vegas, we had the opportunity to drive some really, really expensive cars.
+Last time we were in Vegas, we had the opportunity to drive some really, really expensive cars.
 Not just drive, mind you.
-We were allowed to race them at Exotic Racing’s private racetrack.
+We were allowed to race these expensive cars at Exotic Racing’s private racetrack.

-But they convinced me that everything was going to be fine.
+But the people at Exotic Racing convinced me that everything was going to be fine.
 And more importantly, that it was going to be fun.

 After a brief driving instructions: how to take corners, what’s not allowed to do on the track, what’s allowed to do, and what not we got into a Porche Cayenne in groups of 4 to get to know the track up close.
 Afterwards, we met with our personal driving instructions and were directed to our cars.